 As discussed in the "Submission Dates and Times" section above, applications must be submitted electronically via grants.gov.
-Applicants that are unable to submit electronically must follow the instructions on page 23 above.
+Applicants that are unable to submit electronically must contact the Disability Grant Program Specialist at (202) 307-6026 or OVW.Disabilities@usdoj.gov by February 17, 2016.